naglienso/naglienso.github.io/README.md

 ![flow_nagli](/images/flow.png)

-After understanding the basics, we can dive deeper into the threat and attack models section
+After understanding the basics, we can dive deeper into the threat and attack models section.

 ### Threat and attack models